skaggmannen/go-down/README.md

 # go-down

-The is a simple package to generate Markdown using Go code.
+This is a simple project to generate Markdown using Go code.
+It's even been used to generate this readme file!

 ## Example